HuyLG99/OrderFoody/README.md

 # order_coffee
+In this project you create a template with command buttons in horizontal scrolling list that will be used to filter the article categories.
+Items are displayed in a vertical scrolling list and include image, description, size, and command buttons to request quantity

-So in this project i code how to use provider and management state
+So in this project i code how to use provider and management state.

+So i hope it will be work with you. 😂😂😂�

 ## Getting Started
 # 📸 SCREENSHOOT